What To Know About Collaborative Divorce

 - Learning and acceptance

-In order for both parties to reap the benefits of a collaborative divorce, all parties involved must be willing to be transparent and honest.
+For both parties to reap the benefits of a collaborative divorce, they must be willing to be transparent and honest.
 It is a process that truly considers not just the couple, but their families as well.
-Divorce is an action with long-term effects, and collaborative law helps everyone involved to prepare for post-divorce life by assisting parties in their transition to former partners or co-parents to their children.
+Divorce is an action with long-term effects, and collaborative law helps everyone involved prepare for post-divorce life by assisting parties in their transition to former partners or co-parents to their children.

-At the Quinn & Lynch Law Firm in Tampa, FL, we believe that the best settlements are the ones that empower our clients to move on with their lives and help them avoid a long, emotionally draining court battle.
-When the collaborative process is done right, it significantly reduces the stress on the family involved.
-The goal is not to fight with the other party – it’s to find a win-win solution that best serves your needs long-term.
+At Quinn & Lynch, P.A., in Tampa, Florida, we believe that the best settlements are the ones that empower our clients to move on with their lives and help them avoid a long, emotionally draining court battle.
+When the collaborative process is done right, it significantly reduces the stress on the family.
+The goal is not to fight with the other party – it’s to find a win-win solution that best serves your needs long term.

 In cases where children are involved, it’s important that the collaboration process empowers co-parents to transition into this new role and gives them the financial support they need to move forward.
 By the end of the process, both parties should feel like their opinions were heard and that their best interests were kept in mind.

 Partnering with a skilled collaborative lawyer that you have a rapport with is essential for the collaborative divorce process.
-A good lawyer will not only help you understand the benefits of collaborative divorce but will also help you determine whether or not collaborative divorce is appropriate for your situation.
-They will provide you with information about the various types of divorce so you can make the most informed choice.
+A good lawyer will not only help you understand the benefits of collaborative divorce, but will also help you determine whether it is appropriate for your situation.
+They will provide you with information about the types of divorce so you can make the most informed choice.

-Our Family Law attorneys in Tampa are trained in collaborative divorce cases.
-Our attorneys have significant experience with the Collaborative Process.
-Seeking the advice of our experienced family law attorneys who are skilled in the Collaborative Process is essential in order to protect yourself.
-Contact the Collaborative and Family Law attorneys of Quinn & Lynch, to schedule a consultation for representation in a divorce case by calling (813) 223-7739 or contact us online.
+Our family law attorneys in Tampa are trained in collaborative divorce cases.
+Our attorneys have significant experience with the collaborative process.
+Seeking the advice of our experienced family law attorneys who are skilled in the collaborative process is essential to protect yourself.